khushveerk/Cloud-computing-/README.md

 Docker is a software platform that allows you to build, test, and deploy applications quickly.
 Docker packages software into standardized units called containers that have everything the software needs to run including libraries, system tools, code, and runtime.
 Using Docker, you can quickly deploy and scale applications into any environment and know your code will run.

 ![Screenshot_2024_0918_124023](https://github.com/user-attachments/assets/03fdbbef-5f0d-4a17-8797-f8e8ca8a5f58)

+ # Key features of Docker include:-;

+# 1.Containerization:
+Applications run in isolated environments, which makes them portable and easy to manage.

+# 2. Images and Dockerfile:
+Docker uses images as blueprints for containers.
+A Dockerfile is a script that contains instructions to build an image.

+# 3. Docker Hub:
+A cloud-based registry where users can share and distribute Docker image

 # How Docker works:-